mistepien/joytester/README.md

 # joytester
 Joytester for testing of Atari-like+ joysticks

-Joytester for testing Atari-like joysticks -- tests also Fire2 and Fire3 in C64 and Amiga/Atari mode.
+Joytester for testing Atari-like joysticks -- tests also FIRE2 nd FIRE3 in C64 and Amiga/Atari mode.

 More about Amiga/Atari and C64 modes: <a href="https://wiki.icomp.de/wiki/File:JoystickMod.jpg">schematic of universal joystick<a>.